-Try seven of the best herbs for energy when you’re feeling lethargic or down in the dumps.
-They’re some of the most natural pick-me-ups you can ever have!
+However, there are some wonderfully effective, natural energy-boosting herbal medicines that have additional health benefits besides waking you up.
+Try the ten of the best herbs for energy when you’re feeling lethargic or down in the dumps.
+They’re some of the best natural pick-me-ups available!

 Fight Stress with These 7 Herbs for Energy